• Skip to primary navigation

 Instructions

-Working over a medium sized saucepan, cut a slit in the top of each grape and squeeze out the pulp/seeds into the sauce pan.
+Working over a medium sized saucepan, cut a slit in the top of each grape on the stem end and squeeze out the pulp/seeds into the pan.
 Place the skins in a blender and set them aside.

-Cover the pulp/seeds with about 1/2 inch of water, then place it on a burner set to medium-high heat.
+Cover the pulp/seeds with about 1/2 inch of water, then place the pan on a burner set to medium-high heat.
 Bring the mixture to a boil, then reduce it to a simmer.
-Cook the mixture, stirring occasionally, until the seeds separate from the pulp (about 15-20 minutes).
+Cook the mixture, stirring occasionally, until the pulp breaks down and the seeds separate from it, about 15-20 minutes.

-When the pulp mixture is ready, strain out the seeds, then return the pulp mixture to the pan along with the blended up skins.
+Place a sieve over a medium sized bowl.
+Strain the pulp and seed mixture through a fine sieve.
+Press with a wooden spoon to extract as much juice as possible.
+Discard the seeds and pulp pieces in the sieve.
+Return the strained juice mixture back to the pan along with the blended up skins.
 Stir in the maple syrup and spices and set the mixture over medium-high heat.
-Once it comes to a boil, reduce the heat to a simmer and cook the mixture for 30-60 minutes or until it thickens to an applesauce-like consistency.
-As the butter is cooking, make sure to stir it regularly to keep it from burning on the bottom.
-Also, skim off any foam that may rise to the surface.
+Once the mixture comes to a boil, reduce the heat to medium to maintain a simmer and cook for 30-60 minutes, stirring regularly to keep it from burning on the bottom, until it thickens to an apple butter-like consistency.

 Once the mixture has thickened, remove it from the heat and put it into a clean jar.
 Store the butter in the fridge.
 It will keep for several weeks.
-Makes 1 heaping cup.
+Makes about 1 cup.

 Notes